How to profit from downward markets and falling prices

 There are a variety of ways that traders can profit from market downturns, or at the very least, protect their existing holdings from unnecessary losses.
 These include:

 - Trading short ETFs

 - Trading safe-haven assets

 - Going long on defensive stocks

 Perhaps the most common way of profiting when a market declines, is short-selling.
 There are a variety of ways that an individual can short-sell, depending on which market you want to trade and the product you want to use.

 Short-selling is a key function of derivatives trading itself – these products are purely speculative and take their price from the underlying market price.
 Derivatives do not require the trader to own the shares or assets in question.

-While we’ve mainly been focusing on downturns in securities markets, short-selling applies to plenty of other markets too, including currencies.
+While we’ve mainly been focusing on downturns in securities markets, short-selling applies to plenty of other markets too, including currencies and cryptocurrencies.